judithbergada/CASPR/docs/pages/tutorial.md

 Additionally, you may provide a text file with positive, negative and neutral controls.

-Let's go to the example test data folder:
+Let's go to the user case test data folder:

 ```bash
 cd $HOME/CASPR/testdata/pgrna